Here's Our Rant About MoneyLion Inc. (ML)

-MoneyLion Inc. (NYSE:ML) went down by -4.62% from its latest closing price compared to the recent 1-year high of $12.90.
-The company’s stock price has collected -13.12% of loss in the last five trading sessions.
+MoneyLion Inc. (NYSE:ML) went up by 4.40% from its latest closing price compared to the recent 1-year high of $12.90.
+The company’s stock price has collected 6.61% of gains in the last five trading sessions.
 Press Release reported on 12/21/21 that Equity Alert: The M&A Class Action Firm Announces an Investigation of the Merger

 Is It Worth Investing in MoneyLion Inc. (NYSE :ML) Right Now?

-MoneyLion Inc. (NYSE:ML) scored a price-to-earnings ratio above its average ratio, recording 15.37 x from its present earnings ratio.
-Opinions of the stock are interesting as 3 analysts out of 3 who provided ratings for MoneyLion Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 0 rated it as “hold,” and 0 as “sell.”
+MoneyLion Inc. (NYSE:ML) scored a price-to-earnings ratio above its average ratio, recording 17.64 x from its present earnings ratio.

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.